Falcon Athletic Trainer

-Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
+Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who specialize in the prevention, diagnosis, treatment, and rehabilitation of injuries and sport-related illnesses.
+They prevent and treat chronic musculoskeletal injuries from sports, physical and occupational activity, and provide immediate care for acute injuries.
+Athletic Trainers offer a continuum of care that is unparalleled in health care.
 Athletic trainers work under the direction of a physician as prescribed by state licensure statutes.
 Athletic trainers are sometimes confused with personal trainers.
-There is, however, a large difference in the education, skillset, job duties and patients of an athletic trainer and a personal trainer.
+There is, however, a large difference in the education, skill set, job duties and patients of an athletic trainer and a personal trainer.
 The athletic training academic curriculum and clinical training follows the medical model.
 Athletic trainers must graduate from an accredited baccalaureate or master’s program, and 70% of ATs have a master’s degree

 Why use athletic trainers?